-2018 saw the completion of the new window paint and floor projects at Rogers.
+2023 saw the completion of the outdoor awning for lunchtime eating.
+Window paint and floor projects at Rogers were completed in 2018.
 We also installed new black top throughout the playground area that was much needed.
 The crumbling parking lot was resurfaced and parts of the roof that were leaking was repaired.
 With the infusion of operational dollars we will continue to address deferred maintenance issues.

-In 2020, all classrooms were fully equiped with brand new, 21st Century furniture, including a Reggio-Inspired TK Classroom.
-Additionally, in 2021, a complete HVAC upgrade occured.
+In 2020, all classrooms were fully equipped with brand new, 21st Century furniture, including a Reggio-Inspired TK Classroom.
+Additionally, in 2021, a complete HVAC upgrade occurred.